Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ---

 ### Strings
 Strings are pieces of text.
-When you give a variable a string value, you need to wrap it in single or double quote marks;
+When you give a variable a string value, you need to wrap it in single or double quotation marks;

 Escaping characters in a string
 Template literals.